Introduction to HEC-HMS Modeling

 Continuing Education Credit Information

-This webinar is open to the public and is designed to qualify for 6.0 PDHs for engineers and 6.0 HSW continuing education hours for landscape architects in all states that allow this learning method.
+This webinar is open to the public and is designed to qualify for 6.5 PDHs for professional engineers and 6.5 HSW continuing education hours for landscape architects in all states that allow this learning method.
 Please refer to specific state rules to determine eligibility.